Study Abroad

 • For DECLARED MAJORS ONLY:

-• Send email to ugrad@econ.berkeley.edu (please include student ID number) and request to apply approved credit to the Academic Progress Report (APR).
+• If a course is approved, send an email to ugrad@econ.berkeley.edu (please include student ID number) and request to apply approved credit to the Academic Progress Report (APR).

 • To transfer credit from a non-UCEAP independent study abroad program to UC Berkeley, an official transcript must be sent to the Office of the Registrar.
 Instructions found here.